 Risk Assessment & Management

-Any recruitment businesses who we engage with for the supply of temporary workers to Nicholas Associates Group will be licensed by the Gangmasters Licensing Authority and will work to the same strict standards as per our own operating procedures.
+Within the regulated sector, any recruitment businesses who we engage with for the supply of temporary workers to Nicholas Associates Group will be licensed by the Gangmasters Labour Abuse Authority (GLAA) and will work to the same strict standards as per our own operating procedures.

 Modern Slavery Training